ycpcs/cs370-fall2021/labs/lab12.md

 - In the configuration dialog, change the size to 3 m.

+- In the configuration dialog, rotate about the x-axis by 90 degrees (since the default orientation is with the z-axis being up).

 ## Exporting a Mesh

 To export the mesh, from the menu bar select **File->Export->Wavefront (.obj)**